Daric Barton: Major leagues

 Barton made his major league debut on September 10, 2007, against the Seattle Mariners.
 In his third plate appearance, he had his first major league hit off Ryan Feierabend, a double.
 He had two hits in his major league debut for Oakland, a feat that was not matched until Nate Freiman did it in 2013.
 On September 14, Barton hit his first major league home run.
 Barton played in 18 games in 2007.
 He reached base safely in all 18 games via a hit or a walk.
-He batted .347 (25–72) with 4 home runs and 8 RBIs.
+He batted .347 (25-for-72) with four home runs and eight RBI.

 In 2008, Barton was the Athletics' starting first baseman.
-He batted just .226 with 9 home runs and 47 RBIs in 140 games.
+He batted just .226 with nine home runs and 47 RBI in 140 games.
 During the All-Star break, Barton dove into a shallow pool and hit his head on the bottom.
 He suffered a jammed neck and had to get staples to close a cut on his head.

-On April 5, 2009, the day before the A's season opener, Barton was demoted to Triple-A Sacramento.
+On April 5, 2009, the day before the Athletics' season opener, Barton was demoted to Triple-A Sacramento.
+He made 54 appearances for Oakland during the year, slashing .269/.372/.413 with three home runs and 24 RBI.

-Barton began the 2010 season as the A's starting first baseman.
-On April 25, he fractured his finger while tumbling into the Cleveland Indians dugout.
+Barton began the 2010 season as the Athletics' starting first baseman.
+On April 25, 2010, he fractured his finger while tumbling into the Cleveland Indians' dugout.
 He won a Fielding Bible Award for his statistically based defensive excellence during the year and led his team in runs (79), hits (152), and doubles (33) and accumulated an All-Star caliber 5.5 WAR.
 He also led the AL in walks with 110, and was second in MLB only to Prince Fielder.

 Barton was once again selected as the starting first baseman for the Athletics at the beginning of the 2011 season.
-On June 22, the A's sent Barton back to Triple-A Sacramento to make room for Mark Ellis.
-Barton was hitting .212 with zero home runs at the time.
-For the season, he batted .212 in 236 at bats.
+On June 22, 2011, the A's sent Barton back to Triple-A Sacramento to clear roster space for Mark Ellis.
+Barton was hitting .212 with no home runs at the time.
+For the season, he batted .212 in 236 at-bats.

-On June 2, 2012, a struggling Barton was sent back to Triple-A. For the season, he batted .204.
+On June 2, 2012, a struggling Barton was optioned to Triple-A. For the season, he batted .204.